रaपa Learning

 Code-review analytics

 Human code reviews contribute to readability and secure coding practices.
+They also foster learning and respect for peers in a team.
 Yet, human reviewers aren’t consistent in their attention.

 Reviews need continuous improvements.
 Process-indicators can help.
 See here for a bunch of review analytics.